Karlovsky120/BreakoutClone/README.md

 # BreakoutClone
-This is a small breakout clone written in two weeks in Vulkan as an job interview task.
+This is a small breakout clone written in two weeks in Vulkan as a job interview task.